JosephYika/jozefyika/README.md

 A website created during the IBM Boot camp.
 The Bootcamp focused on Web Development ( HTML and CSS).
 I mainly used this BootCamp to refresh my knowledge about HTML and CSS and complement one of my modules at the university, where I had to create a website using ASP.NET Core, MVC, C#, JavaScript and of course HTML and CSS.

-## Why BootCamp?
+## Why IBM BootCamp?

-To improve my skills and collaborate with other developers
+To refresh my knoweldge about HTML and CSS.